 Another thing to consider, especially if you have or are planning to have a family, is how your earning potential affects them.
-Families of college graduates are generally financially more stable and have more opportunities available to them.
-Additionally, the next generation of children may be more likely to attend college.
+You may be able to achieve financial stability as a college graduate.
+Your achievement may also inspire members of your family to attend college.

 5. Job security

 A college education can also provide stability for your career.
 Employers may consider your skills and field knowledge to be valuable, which helps you maintain your employment, especially in fields where a four-year degree is a standard.

 To increase job security, consider enhancing your resume with professional certifications, work experience and community involvement to show employers how you've applied your education and help distinguish yourself from other candidates who also have a degree.

 While a college degree can expose you to more job opportunities, it may also be necessary if you want to work in your passion.
 For example, if your goal is to care for patients and perform medical procedures, then your desired job may require you to have a degree so you can receive proper training.
 Working in a field you're passionate about can boost your job satisfaction.